adhikasp/hn-data-fetcher/readme.md

 # Hacker News Data Fetcher

-A high-performance asynchronous tool for fetching and storing Hacker News items in a SQLite database.
+A tool to fetch and store Hacker News data in a SQLite database.

-## Features

-- **Asynchronous Processing**: Uses Python's asyncio and aiohttp for efficient concurrent API requests
-- **Flexible Operation Modes**:
-  - `update`: Fetch new items since last run
-  - `backfill`: Fetch historical items
-  - `overwrite`: Update existing items from a specified ID
-- **Performance Optimized**:
-  - Configurable concurrent requests
-  - SQLite WAL mode for better write performance
-  - Batched database commits
-  - Progress tracking with ETA
-- **Robust Error Handling**:
-  - Graceful shutdown on Ctrl+C
-  - Connection error recovery
-  - Transaction management

-## Usage
+## Installation

-To use the Hacker News Data Fetcher, follow these steps:
+To install the Hacker News Data Fetcher, follow these steps:

 1. **Clone the Repository**:
     ```sh